 Before undergoing a knee replacement it’s important to have a severe enough problem that the benefit of surgery exceeds the risk involved.
 Non-operative treatments require patients to strive towards being strong, supply and slim.
 Exercise, tablets, braces, physiotherapy may be able to defer surgery to a later age, reducing the chance of reoperation in the future.

 Knee replacement surgery can be

 - Total knee replacement

 All members of our group use Local Infiltration Analgesia, reducing postoperative pain and allowing early mobilisation and its advantages.
 The proponents of this employ additional techniques to achieve Rapid Recovery Surgery where a single night in hospital is possible.

 The anterior cruciate ligament is commonly injured in sporting accidents; the ligament is needed to keep the knee stable when twisting.
 Depending on the degree of injury and level of sport, reconstructing the cruciate ligament might be advised.

-The common reconstruction method in our practice is using your own hamstring tendons.
-Particularly for revision cases, we do also offer other techniques using patella tendon, quadriceps tendon, allograft, and LARS.
+The common reconstruction method in our practice is using your own hamstring tendons or quadriceps tendon.
+Particularly for revision cases and multilligament cases – , we also offer other techniques using allograft.

 Multi-ligament knee injuries